 Clare Cooney is responsible for ensuring that the environmental policy is implemented.
 However, all employees have a responsibility in their area to ensure that the aims and objectives of the policy are met.

-In 2021 our direct CO2 emissions from gas, electricity and diesel were calculated to be roughly 20 tonnes.
-We have accordingly purchased tree planting offsets for 30 tonnes for 2022 and we will do the same calculations and uplifted carbon offset for each coming year.
+In 2021 and 2022 our direct CO2 emissions from gas, electricity and diesel were calculated to be roughly 20 tonnes.

 Further to this, using a 24x weight ratio for manufacturing emissions, our asset purchases for the financial year 2021/22 were estimated to be 13 tonnes.
 We have therefore purchased an additional 15 tonnes of carbon offset for this.